danielelozzi/SPEED/README.md

 * `filter_data_by_event()`: Filters data for a specific event based on timestamps.
 * `process_gaze_movements()`: Identifies and quantifies periods of gaze movement (non-fixations). *Skipped in `un_enriched_mode`*.
 * `calculate_summary_features()`: Computes various statistical measures, adapting based on `un_enriched_mode`.
-* `generate_plots()`: Creates and saves all plots, selectively generating them based on data availability.
+* `generate_plots()`: Creates and saves all plots, selectively generating them based on data availability and with improved aesthetics.
 * `create_analysis_video()`: Combines video feeds and pupil time series into an integrated output video.
 * `run_analysis()`: The main function that drives the entire analysis pipeline, called by the GUI.